Green-Software-Foundation/if-eco-ci-plugin/README.md

 ## Input Parameters

 - `timestamp`: (required) specifies the start of the time range for retrieving data from the EcoCI API.
-Note that the EcoCI API provides data if the date have zero time – e.g., is exact dates.
 - `duration`: (required) specifies the end of the time range for retrieving data from the API.
 It can be either number or string like `24 * 60 * 60 * 1000`.

 ## Output